intel/linux-sgx/SampleCode/SampleDNNL/README.txt

 --------------------------
 The project demonstrates Intel(R) Deep Neural Network Library (DNNL) functions inside Intel(R) SGX environment

+**NOTE**: The SampleDNNL project is validated under GNU Compiler Collection Version <= 9.4.
+High GCC versions are incompatible with the current version.

 ------------------------------------
 How to Build/Execute the Sample Code
 ------------------------------------